bitxeno/cloudscraper/README.md

 A comprehensive, standalone Go port of the popular Python [`cloudscraper`](https://github.com/VeNoMouS/cloudscraper) library, designed to bypass Cloudflare's anti-bot protection.

-This library is written in pure Go and has **no external runtime dependencies like Node.js**.
+This library is written in pure Go and aims to have **no external runtime dependencies like Node.js** by default.
 It simulates a browser environment internally to solve even modern JavaScript challenges, making your compiled Go application truly portable and self-contained.
+For advanced use cases, it also supports offloading JS execution to external runtimes like Node.js, Deno, or Bun.

 ## Features